PRECIOUS-Gold gains as economic worries mount

 "The fundamental going in the gold market is this pendulum going back and forth between the inflationary pressures and Fed's commitment to fight it," said David Meger, director of metals trading at High Ridge Futures.

-"Due to the Fed's hawkishness, we see quick dips in the market from time to time.
+"Due to the Federal Reserve's hawkishness, we see quick dips in the market from time to time.
 But we believe the pendulum is going to continue to swing more towards the side of underlying support for gold driven by underlying inflation."

 Investors also took stock of U.S. Federal Reserve Chairman Jerome Powell's testimony before Congress.
 Powell said the Fed is "strongly committed" to bringing down inflation and that the pace of future rate increases will continue to depend on incoming data and evolving economic outlook.